amay077/appcenter-docs/docs/dashboard/index.md

 ## Manage your account preferences and settings

-### Email Notifications
+### E-mail Notifications
-Manage your email preferences to sign up for automatic notifications upon builds, distributions, and crashes.
+Manage your e-mail preferences to sign up for automatic notifications upon builds, distributions, and crashes.

 ### Bug Tracker Integration
 Integrate bug trackers like Jira, Visual Studio Team Services (VSTS) and GitHub to stay informed when your app crashes.